moneybutton/markdown-paywall/README.md

 # Money Button: Paywall Example

-Example application showing how to build a paywall using [Money Button](https://moneybutton.com).
+Example application showing how to use [Money Button](https://moneybutton.com) for pay walls, webhooks, and OAuth.

 ## Public Demo